History of Balochistan: First conflict

 The signing of the Instrument of Accession by the Khan of Kalat, led his brother, Prince Abdul Karim, to revolt against his brother's decision in July 1948.
 Prince Abdul Karim took refuge in Afghanistan to wage an unconventional attacks against Pakistan.
 However, he ultimately surrendered to Pakistan in 1950.
 The Prince fought a lone battle without support from the rest of Balochistan.
 Jinnah and his successors allowed Yar Khan to retain his title until the province's dissolution in 1955.

 Second conflict

-Nawab Nauroz Khan took up arms in resistance to the One Unit policy, which decreased government representation for tribal leaders, from 1958 to 1959.
+Nawab Nauroz Khan, Chief of Jhalawan took up arms in resistance to the One Unit policy, which decreased government representation for tribal leaders, from 1958 to 1959.
 He and his followers started a guerrilla war against Pakistan, and were arrested, charged with treason, and imprisoned in Hyderabad.
 Five of his family members, sons and nephews, were subsequently hanged on charges of treason and aiding in the murder of Pakistani troops.
 Nawab Nauroz Khan later died in captivity.
-Nawab Nauroz Khan fought a lone battle as the rest of Balochistan did not support the uprising.